Brandon Crawford Player Props: Giants vs. White Sox

-After going 0-for-4 in his last game, Brandon Crawford and the San Francisco Giants take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 2:10 PM ET on Wednesday.
+After going 0-for-3 in his most recent game, Brandon Crawford and the San Francisco Giants face the Chicago White Sox (who will hand the ball to Lance Lynn) at 2:10 PM ET on Thursday.

-In his last game he had a hitless performance (0-for-4) against the White Sox.
+He had a hitless showing in his most recent game (0-for-3) against the White Sox.

 Brandon Crawford Game Info & Props vs. the White Sox